Tests and Coverage#

 Testing and coverage are critical to maintaining code quality and ensuring that our software behaves as expected.
 This page outlines our practices for writing and running tests, measuring coverage, and maintaining high standards in our codebase.

-Testing practices#
+Testing Practices#

 • Test organization